Graph Contextualized Self-Attention Network (GC-SAN) for Session-based Recommendation

 • Repeated transitions.
 Users bounce between a few related items; a strict sequence model can underuse this structure.

 These four pressures pull in different directions.
-Sequence-only models (RNN/Transformer) handle order well but treat each step as a fresh token.
+Sequence-only models (RNN/Transformer) handle order well but treat each step as a new token.
 Graph-only models (SR-GNN) capture loops and repeats but need many hops to reach distant clicks.
-GC-SAN’s design pitch is exactly to combine the two without paying the cost of either alone.
+GC-SAN’s design aims to combine the two without incurring the costs of either.

 Before GC-SAN the standard baselines were: